 To members and friends of Historians Against the War,

-Here are some notes, followed by our occasional set of links to recent articles of interest.
+Here are a few notes, followed by the latest in our series of biweekly mailings of links to article of interest.

 Links to Recent Articles of Interest

 By Andrew Bacevich, War in Context website, from the Los Angeles Times, December 3

 "The President Has Drawn the Wrong Lessons From His Understanding of the History of War"